serhmarch/modbuspy/doc/pages/mainpage.md

-# ModbusPy {#mainpage}
+# modbuspy {#mainpage}

 @tableofcontents

 ## Overview

-ModbusPy is a free, open-source Modbus library written in Python.
+modbuspy is a free, open-source Modbus library written in Python.
 It implements client and server functions for TCP, RTU and ASCII versions of Modbus Protocol.
 Library can work in both blocking and non-blocking mode.